dermotte/handbangz/README.md

 # HeadBangz
 Art follows Brütal Legends / Guitar Hero.

-Sub title: If you don't have a headache after playing, you are doing it wrong.
+Subtitle: **If you don't have a headache after playing, you are doing it wrong**

 See all the moves at the YouTube Video: https://www.youtube.com/watch?v=z_1TzJ93xWY

+To play HeadBangZ visit: https://dermotte.github.io/headbangz/

 ## Input / Game Mechanics

 ### Input
 People perform moves with the rhythm of the music.
 Typical move it the _Bang_.
 For slower section one can use a _Lighter_ and move it in front of the camera.
 Once the beat turns double bass slaps and double kick drums, one can go for the _Double Bang_.

 Additional input features are the Horns, a move performed with the fingers, and the Very Evil Horns, performed with both hands.

 * Bang
 * Double Bang